 Heavy-duty Boobs Gives You Back and Shoulder Pain

-It’s not the boobs at fault but the wrong size bra.
+It’s not the girl’s fault but the wrong size bra that gives you pain and discomfort and not the bra.
+(I bet some of you Double D’s would argue this is not one of the many bra myths.)
 Clovia has an amazing bra size calculator that will give you your size and they have just the thing for you: full coverage bras.

 You Can Get Cancer from Wearing a Bra

 This one is the most outrageous bra myths amongst them all.
 Don’t believe the hype.
 Wearing a bra will not give you cancer, not even the underwire or dark colored bras.